-The borrower of a mortgage (whose property is secured for the loan).
+Mortgagor This is a Government tax on the purchase price of the property payable by the purchaser.
+The payment will The borrower of a mortgage (whose property is secured for the loan). be handled through your solicitor.

 Mortgage indemnity (insurance/guarantee)